Whimple Victory Hall

 The hall was established in 1920 to commemorate victory in the First World War and is based on an old First World War building.
 It comprises an entrance hallway with ladies and gents toilets and a disabled toilet, a main hall with stage, a second room which has two adjacent toilets, a committee room and a kitchen.

 The main hall has capacity for 200 people and is often full for village events.
 During the week it is used by the adjacent primary school for assemblies, P.E., drama and lunches.
-Evenings and at weekends it is used for leisure and recreational activities such as Zumba, short-mat bowls, music, dances and receptions.
+On evenings and at weekends it is used for leisure and recreational activities such as Zumba, short-mat bowls, music, dances and receptions.
 The stage is used by the school, Young Farmers and the village drama group and there is a monthly Film Club.

 The committee room is situated between the main hall and the kitchen.
 It is used for parish council and other meetings.
 The door to the main hall is not soundproof and this significantly limits the use of the committee room when the school, or any other relatively noisy hirer, is using the main hall.